Dereck0602/Retrieval-and-Reasoning-on-KGs/README.md

 # Retrieval-and-Reasoning-on-KGs

 ## Data and model checkpoints
-We will release our data and models after the paper is accepted by EMNLP 2024.
+We will release our data and models as soon as possible, no later than December 16, 2024

 ## Step 1: Train the retrieval model
 ```